xumzheng/microsoft-graph-docs/concepts/data-connect-datasets.md

 The data available is from the last 21 days (about three weeks).
 For example, if you would like to query data for 07/01, you can do so from 07/03 to 07/24.

+These datasets are now available in the same regions as MGDC.

 | Dataset name | Description | Sample and Schema | Billing |
 |--|--|--|--|
 | DocumentSharingDataset_v0_Preview | Contains information about sharing permissions of documents. | <ul><li> [Sample](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/sampledatasets/DocumentSharingDataset_v0_Preview.json)</li><li>[Schema](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/datasetschemas/DocumentSharingDataset_v0_Preview.md)</li></ul> | [Free](https://azure.microsoft.com/pricing/details/graph-data-connect/) |